 6. Wholesalers

 Wholesalers are a type of distributor.
-Yet they specialise in providing physical products, like those on store shelves, ready for end consumers to purchase.
+Yet they specialize in providing physical products, like those on store shelves, ready for end consumers to purchase.

 7. Value Added Reseller (VAR)

-Valued-Added Resellers specialise in purchasing and reselling technology products.
+Value-added resellers specialize in purchasing and reselling technology products.
 Often with additional software or features beyond the original standalone product features.
-For example, a computer company selling hardware with a different company’s software.
+For example, a computer company sells hardware using a different company’s software.

 8. Independent Retailers

-Independent retailers are business owners who operate a retail company not associated with any major brand.
+Independent retailers are business owners who operate a retail company that is not associated with any major brand.

 9. Consultants

 Channel consultants connect vendors, retailers, manufacturers and distributors to ensure the product reaches the customer as intended.
-Though channel consultants do not directly sell, they play an integral part in ensuring sales channels are running smoothly.
+Though channel consultants do not directly sell, they play an integral part in ensuring sales channels run smoothly.

 What makes a successful channel partner?

-The best channel partners in sales have absolute clarity and insight into the customer bases they serve.
+The best channel partners in sales have absolute clarity and insight into their customer base.
 More so, they’re relentless about customer value and experience.

 How to implement a channel sales strategy

-Want to get started with a channel partner but aren’t sure where to start?
+Want to start with a channel partner but unsure where to start?
 Use our tips below to get an idea of how you’ll structure and manage your strategy:

 1. Develop Co-Branded Assets & Templates

-You’re a team, so it only makes sense to work as one.
+You’re a team, so working as one makes sense.
 The best way to create alignment is to create templates that your partners can use to develop additional content and sales collateral.

 When looking to promote your partnership, you should continually develop co-branded content for use on both of your websites and landing pages, such as: